-That means less days of teams being understaffed because folks are out, and less people becoming sick in the first place and getting others sick.
+That means fewer days of teams being understaffed because folks are out, and fewer people becoming sick in the first place and getting others sick.

 In a separate study that broke numbers down to a per-employee basis, Forbes estimated that unscheduled absenteeism costs companies an average of $2650 yearly per salaried employee.
 The numbers were derived from the following:

 - Wages paid to staff that was not working those days